muldon/dupPredictorRep/README.md

 5. [Maven 3](https://maven.apache.org/)

 ### Installing the app.
 1. Download the SO Dump of March 2017.
 We provide two dumps where both contains the main tables we use.
-They differs only in **posts** table.
+They differ only in **posts** table.
 In [Dump 1](http://lascam.facom.ufu.br/companion/duplicatequestion/backup_so_2017_raw_basic_tables_ok.backup), the table is stemmed and had the stop words removed.
 Also it has the synonyms of tags and code blocks already extracted.
-In [Dump 2](...), the table contains the original content.
-The next steps are described considered the fastest way to reproduce DupPredictor, in other words, for Dump 1.
-If you desire to simulate the entire process, including the stemming and stop words removal, follow the instructions available in [preprocess], then proceed in next steps.
+In [Dump 2](...), the table contains the original raw content.
+The next steps are described considering the fastest way to reproduce DupPredictor, in other words, for Dump 1.
+If you desire to simulate the entire process, including the stemming and stop words removal, follow the instructions available in [preprocess] step, then proceed with the next steps.

 2. On your DB tool, create a new database named stackoverflow2017.
 This is a query example:
 ```